carpentries-incubator/ml4bio-workshop/_extras/guide.md

 ## Logistic Regression, Artificial Neural Networks, and Linear Separability

+### Introducing logistic regression

+Use the TensorFlow Playground example to build intuition about the linear decision boundary of a logistic regression classifier.
+Modify the feature weights to show how the decision boundary changes.
+Set one weight to 0 to preview the regularization discussion.

+Transition to talk about the equations for linear and logistic regression briefly using the network diagram as a guide.
+Explain the logistic function shape and purpose.
+Work through the `toy_data/toy_data_3.csv` example.
+The example has 3 classes instead of 2 so explain what linear decision boundaries look like with multi-class classification.

+### Introducing neural networks

+Use the TensorFlow Playground examples to show how logistic regression cannot fit the XOR pattern.
+Adding hidden layers and hidden units with create a neural network that can fit the pattern.
+Use the spiral example and manually step through a few weight updates to build intuition about how a neural network trains.
+The workshop does not cover gradient descent.

+Show the neural network diagram and make the connection to adding more layers and hidden units in TensorFlow Playground.

+Work through the `toy_data/toy_data_8.csv` example.
+Discuss why logistic regression cannot fit this multi-class dataset.

 ### Artificial neural networks in practice

+Make the connection to the term deep learning.
 We're not expected to be able to understand everything ion the robotic surgery arm example.
 However, we can see that in a modern deep neural network the building blocks are still then same as the simpler models we've looked at.
 We have additional layers which are performing complex tasks on the features of the data to create rich features the final classification layers can predict on.